Man-eating animal: Primates

+The only documented man-eating great apes have been humans themselves and chimpanzees.
+As humans encroach further on chimpanzee habitat, the occurrence of chimpanzees killing human children has allegedly become more common.

 Rats

-Despite small individual size, rats in large numbers can kill helpless people by eating humans alive.
+Despite small individual size, rats in large numbers can kill helpless people by eating them alive.

 Rat torture has been documented by Amnesty International.

 Large sized rats (some as big as a small cat) have been seen to feed upon human corpses in mortuaries in India.

 Reptiles

 Crocodiles

 Crocodile attacks on people are common in places where crocodiles are native.
 The saltwater and Nile crocodiles are responsible for more attacks and more deaths than any other wild predator that attacks humans for food.
 Each year, hundreds of deadly attacks are attributed to the Nile crocodile within sub-Saharan Africa.
 Because many relatively healthy populations of Nile crocodiles occur in East Africa, their proximity to people living in poverty and/or without infrastructure has made it likely that the Nile crocodile is responsible for more attacks on humans than all other species combined.
-One notorious man-eating crocodilian was Gustave.
+One notorious man-eating crocodilian is Gustave.
 In Australia, crocodiles have also been responsible for several deaths in the tropical north of the country.
-The mugger crocodile is another man-eater that kills many people in Asia each year, although not to the same level as the saltwater and Nile crocodiles.
-All crocodile species are also dangerous to humans, but most do not actively prey on them.
+Mugger crocodiles are another crocodile species that may see people as prey as they kill many people in Asia each year, although not to the same level as the saltwater and Nile crocodiles.
+All crocodile species are potentially dangerous to humans, but most do not actively prey on them.